MLB lockout ends as owners approve 5-year labour deal with unanimous vote | CBC Sports

 MLB lockout ends as owners approve 5-year labour deal with unanimous vote

-Major League Baseball's acrimonious lockout ended Thursday when a divided players' association voted to accept management's offer to salvage a 162-game season that will start April 7.
+Major League Baseball's players and owners ended their most bitter money fight in a quarter-century Thursday when the players' association accepted management's offer to salvage a 162-game season that will start April 7.

-Owners approved the five-year labor contract with a 30-0 vote, and MLB formally lifted the lockout at 7 p.m.
-ET on its 99th day.

-"I am genuinely thrilled to say Major League Baseball is back and we're going to play 162 games," commissioner Rob Manfred said.
-"I want to start by apologizing to our fans.
-I know the last few months have been difficult."
+The work stoppage ended at 7 p.m.
+ET sharp, closing an acrimonious 99-day lockout that delayed spring training and threatened to cancel regular-season games for the first time since 1995.

+Training camps in Florida and Arizona will open Friday, with players mandated to report by Sunday.
+Opening day was pushed back just over a week from its March 31 date, but all that might be forgotten when the Yankees' Aaron Judge digs in against the rival Red Sox, or Shohei Ohtani eschews the new universal designated hitter and plays both ways for the Angels.

 We are back baby!<br> <a href="https://twitter.com/hashtag/mlb?src=hash&ref_src=twsrc%5Etfw">#mlb</a> <a href="https://twitter.com/hashtag/baseballisback?src=hash&ref_src=twsrc%5Etfw">#baseballisback</a> <a href="https://t.co/StI8Q7YD4f">pic.twitter.com/StI8Q7YD4f</a>—@RodCarew_29

-The 184 games cancelled by Manfred were instead postponed, with the regular season extended by three days to Oct.
+The 184 games cancelled by Manfred were instead postponed, and the regular season was extended by three days to Oct.
 5. Approximately three games per team will be made up as part of doubleheaders.

-With pitchers Max Scherzer and Andrew Miller taking prominent roles as union spokesmen, players twice allowed management deadlines pass to salvage the original March 31 opening day, then let this Tuesday's deadline for a 162-game schedule go by.
+With pitchers Max Scherzer and Andrew Miller taking prominent roles as union spokesmen, players let three management deadlines pass — Manfred called them "the art of collective bargaining" — before accepting an agreement before the fourth.

-Teams moved toward middle ground between themselves and the players.
-The union's executive board approved the offer on a 26-12 vote. a person familiar with the balloting said, speaking to The Associated Press on condition of anonymity because no announcement was authorized.
+While the union's executive subcommittee voted 8-0 against the deal — all earned $3.5 million US or more last year — player representatives were in favor by 26-4.

+"Time and economic leverage.
+No agreement comes together before those two things play out," Manfred said.
+"I think we made an agreement when it was possible to make an agreement."

+After narrowing the economic gap this week, MLB made another offer Thursday afternoon, saying this was the absolute, final, last moment to preserve full salary and service time.

-"The deal pushes the game forward," Yankees pitcher Gerrit Cole, a member of the union's executive subcommittee, said in an telephone interview with The Associated Press.
+"The deal pushes the game forward," Yankees pitcher Gerrit Cole, a member of the union's executive subcommittee, said in an telephone interview with the AP.
 "It addresses a lot of the things that the players in the game should be focused on: the competitive integrity aspect of it."

+The union especially wanted to boost pay of young players and encourage teams not to delay their debuts in order to push back free agency.

-Playoffs will expand from 10 to 12 teams, with two division winners receiving first-round byes and the remaining four teams in a best-of-three wild card round in each league.
+Under the new post-season format, two division winners from each league receive first-round byes and the remaining four teams play in a best-of-three wild card round.

-The deal allows teams to have advertising on uniforms and helmets for the first time and could lead to a pitch clock and limits on defensive shifts in 2023.
+The deal allows teams to have advertising on uniforms and helmets for the first time and established a fast-track MLB-dominated rules committee that could recommend a pitch clock and limits on defensive shifts starting in 2023.
+Tiebreaker games for playoff berths have been eliminated, replaced by mathematical formulas.

-"I love our game," Manfred said.
-"Having said that, since I've been commissioner, I've talked about the need to make changes in some of our rules to enhance the entertainment value of our product for the benefit of our fans.
-And I think the new agreement opens up an opportunity that we can work with the players to make sure that we can make good rule changes that work for our fans."

-The agreement calls for the luxury tax threshold to rise from $210 million US last year to $230 million this season and gradually to $242 million in 2026, a loosening for the biggest spenders such as the Yankees, Mets, Dodgers and Red Sox.
+The luxury tax threshold rises from $210 million U last year to $230 million this season, the largest yearly increase since that restraint began in 2003.
+The threshold rises to $244 million by 2026, a loosening for the biggest spenders such as the Yankees, Mets, Dodgers and Red Sox.
+The 3 per cent annual growth is well over the 2.1 per cent during the expired contract and the 1.2 per cent in the 2011 deal.

-Tax rates remain unchanged at the initial threshold, second and third thresholds.
-A new fourth threshold, aimed at billionaire New York Mets owner Steve Cohen, has tax rates of 80 per cent for the first offender, 90 per cent for the second and 110 per cent for the third.

 A new $50 million bonus pool was established for players not yet eligible for arbitration, a way to boost salaries for young stars.